zzorn/ludumdare29/readme.txt

 Ludumdare29 entry by zzorn

-This is a submarine dogfigth simulator.
+This is a submarine fight simulator.
 Your objective is to destroy the enemy submarines before they destroy you.

-The actual gameplay is pretty unfinised, I ended up putting most time into creating the physics and simulation again.
+The actual gameplay is pretty unfinished, I ended up putting most time into creating the physics and simulation again.